k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_builtin_plugins.md

     </tbody>
     </table>

-* **same_field_names_pk** - common fields that are part of the PK in both datasets, and where both datasets have identical number of PKs.
+* **same_field_names_pk** - common fields that are part of the PK in both datasets, and where both datasets have an identical PKs number.
   * The relation is created and its direction is random.
 The score is 0.4.
 * **same_field_names_not_pk** - both datasets have fields with the same names (normalized, not in *field_name_blk*), both are non-PK.
   * The relation is created and its direction is random.
 The score is 0.2.